trongdang10/mlops-project/README.md

         - `stage_03_data_transformation.py`
         - `stage_04_model_trainer.py`
         - `stage_05_model_evaluation.py`
-    - For each stage, the workflow includes:
+    - For each stage, the workflow includes: (each stage will be tested first in `./notebook`)
         1. Updating `config/config.yaml`
         2. Updating `schema.yaml` #__ this will be only in stage_02_04_05
         3. Updating `params.yaml` #__ this will be only in stage_04_05